-- System ON / OFF will toggle power on and off on all outputs, but will not power down the unit. - Reset All Output Metering will clear the adjacent fields. - System Restart will cut the power to each output individually (output 1, then 2, then 3, then 4), restarting each output once the power has been cut.
+- System ON / OFF will toggle power on and off on all outputs, but will not power down the unit. - Reset All Output Metering will clear the adjacent fields. - System Restart will cut the power to each output individually (output 1, then 2, then 3, then 4, etc), restarting each output once the power has been cut. - Ground Sense displays if the PWR8IEC mains detects a proper connection to ground.